sabeer-k-s/HR-Resource-Query-Chatbot/README.md

 ## AI Development Process
 **Document how you used AI tools in your development:**

-- **Which AI coding assistants did you use?** Grok (for project design), ChatGPT (for Ollama and OpenAI configuration), Claude (for prompt engineering), GitHub Copilot (for bug fixing and code completion).
+- **Which AI coding assistants did you use?** Grok (for project design), ChatGPT (for Ollama and Groq configuration), Claude (for prompt engineering), GitHub Copilot (for bug fixing and code completion).

 - **How did AI help in different phases?**
   - **Project Design and Architecture**: Grok assisted in outlining the RAG pipeline and system components, suggesting modular separations.